russellromney/target-snowflake--russellromney/README.md

 [Singer](https://www.singer.io/) target that loads data into Snowflake following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).

-This is a [PipelineWise](https://transferwise.github.io/pipelinewise) compatible target connector.
+This is a [PipelineWise](https://transferwise.github.io/pipelinewise) compatible target connector (at the time of deprecation).

 ## How to use it